 In 2008, I came across design systems for the first time.
 Back then, we didn’t know (nor did we care) what a design system was.
 We didn’t have design principles, nor a grid, nor did we follow established patterns.
 The only thing we care about was being as pixel perfect as possible with the final product.

 To achieve pixel perfection we had a resource dictionary with basic UI controls.
-Within these style series, we had resources: colors, measures and sizes, which we applied to our UI elements.
+Within these style series, we had resources: colours, measures and sizes, which we applied to our UI elements.
 This helped us to maintain consistency in the application.
 A change in the dictionary was transmitted to all the controls and styles where they were applied.
 It was simply marvellous.
 Does this sound familiar?